fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 While looking for a panning solution, I found [Andrei Kashcha's three.map.control](https://github.com/anvaka/three.map.control), which conceptually had the things I was after for both directed zoom and panning.
-I did not like the zoom feel, however, in my opinion it moves too fast and the thresholding makes it jerky.
+I did not like the zoom feel, however.
+In my opinion it moves too fast and the thresholding makes it jerky.
 The momentum setting on the panning is also not what I was after.